SecOpsPete/threat-hunting-scenarios/brute-force-detection/README.md

-# ⚔️ Devices Accidentally Exposed to the Internet
+# ⚔️ Devices Exposed to Brute Force Attack

 ## 🧰 Technologies Used